 CONVEYANCE

-Section 2.01 of Asset LLC Interest .
-Subject to payment of the Price by the Trust pursuant to Section 3.02(a), the Transferor hereby assigns, sets-over, transfers, and conveys to the Trust, free and clear of any Liens, and the Trust hereby and accepts from the Transferor, the Asset LLC Interest.
+Section 2.01 Sale Transfer of Asset LLC Interest .
+Subject to payment of the Purchase Transfer Price by the Trust pursuant to Section 3.02(a), the Transferor hereby assigns, sells, sets-over, transfers, and conveys to the Trust, free and clear of any Liens, and the Trust hereby purchases acquires and accepts from the Transferor, the Asset LLC Interest.

 ARTICLE III